 - And so much more!

-For example, your web visitors can easily:
+For example, your visitors can easily:

-- Bookmark your posts on social networks.
+- Bookmark your content on social networks.

 - Contact you using contact forms

-- And much more …
+- And so much more …

-One last thing on the topic of WP plugins:
+One last thing regarding plugins:

 (Whatever you need done, there’s a WordPress plugin for that!)